imba/imba.io/content/docs/undocumented.md

 If you have questions about any of these, don't hesitate to reach out on [Discord](/disc).

+## Autorun Order

+Autorun functions will run in the order they are declared.

 ## `def` In Objects

 If you want to add a function to an object, you don't have to do: